 Awardees will sign a contract agreeing to grant requirements, including a background check and an IRS form W-9.
 The contract will commit awardees to delivering the project as described in the proposal, reporting expenses (including receipts), submitting reports (including photos/videos) to document the project impact, and submitting final reports.
 Awardees will also commit to attend the 2019 Symposium.

-To have all your ducks in a row by the deadline, we recommend you email Chad Russell at email@example.com by May 30, 2018 and he’ll answer you ASAP.
-He’ll also email you answers to all submitted questions by June 8, 2018.
-And, if your ducks are being unruly and you happen to have questions after May 30, He’ll do his best to answer them up until June 15, 2018.
+To have all your ducks in a row by the deadline, we recommend you email Chad Russell at email@example.com by July 20th and he’ll answer you ASAP.
+He’ll also email you answers to all submitted questions by July 27th, 2018.